Alumni of the year

 Anyone may nominate an alumnus for the Award, although please note self-nominations are not accepted.
 We would like to share details of the nomination with the nominees and will ask for your permission to do so.
 We will advise all those who made nominations of the decision after the University’s Nominations Committee has met in February 2018.

-Nominations for the 2018 Alumni of the Year will open soon.
+Nominations for the 2018 Alumni of the Year are now open.